isomerpages/imda-codesg/pages/code-for-fun/code-for-fun-secondary.md

     </tr>
     <tr>
       <th colspan="1">Training Programe</th>
-      <td colspan="3">The Artificial Intelligence – Smart Home programme explore the application of A.I in smart home automation using Halocode microcontroller, sensors and actuators.
-The A.I. features includes voice and image recognition functions.<br><br>Students will learn to code with text-based Python programming language, further honing their computational thinking skills and coding fundamentals.<br>The programme will begin with creating mini projects using Halocode device and sensors, before advancing to the A.I. feature integration.
-Student will learn how to use facial and emotion readings from camera as inputs and feeding images to machine learning model for training.
+      <td colspan="3">The Artificial Intelligence – Smart Home programme explores the application of AI in smart home automation using Halocode microcontrollers, sensors and actuators.
+The AI features includes voice and image recognition functions.<br><br>Students will learn to code with text-based Python programming language, further honing their computational thinking skills and coding fundamentals. <br><br>The programme will begin with creating mini projects using Halocode device and sensors, before advancing to the AI. feature integration.
+Students will learn how to use facial and emotion readings from camera as inputs to feed images to a machine learning model for training.
 Training content can be integrated to SLS for further learning.</td>
     </tr>
     <tr>
       <th colspan="1">Final Project</th>
-      <td colspan="3">Student will embark to work on Smart Home ideas with A.I. features to improve daily lives and a theme to be decided by participating school (e.g. Sustainable Development Goals).
-Project work ideas includes:<br><br>1.
+      <td colspan="3">Students will embark to work on Smart Home ideas with AI features to improve daily lives.
+The theme willbe decided by the participating school (e.g. Sustainable Development Goals).
+Project work ideas include:<br><br>1.
 Smart Bedroom<br>-	Auto lighting<br>-	Blanket warmer<br>-	Remote alarm<br><br>2.
 Home with Smart Ramp<br>-	AI powered wheelchair recognition.<br>-	Servo-controlled ramp for the disabled.<br><br>3.
 Smart Refrigerator<br>-	Auto lighting<br>-	Closure alarm<br>-	AI Camera to scan for empty fridge</td>
   </tr>
 </table>